mishaun/Federal-Lease-Sale-Evaluation-and-Automation/readme.md

 * Manual analysis included writing summaries describing the surrounding area of the lease regarding oil and gas activity.
     **Process could take at least 1 - 1.5 month to write notes for just 1 sale.**
     * Oil and gas activity includes: Production of existing wells, leases in the area, and permits filed for new wells
-    * Data gathering involved utilizaiton within licensed web application to query data with multiple, uneconomical cursor clicks
+    * Data gathering involved utilization of licensed web application to query data with multiple, uneconomical cursor clicks
 * Analysis would then be presented to CEO with Excel spreadsheet one by one, which would often fail due to limited time and resources to complete each sale thoroughly

 ### Image of Manual Process